 Conflict of Interest

-CCDA is obligated to conduct its operations while prohibiting actual or potential Conflicts of Interest (COI).
-Conflict of Interest (COI) Standard and Procedure provides guidance for members on COI disclosure and appropriate mitigation/management when a COI arises.
+CCDA is obligated to conduct its operations while prohibiting an actual or potential Conflict of Interest (COI).
+COI Standard and Procedure provides guidance for members on COI disclosure and appropriate mitigation/management when a COI arises.

 Record Retention